Owen Miller Player Props: Brewers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.57 team ERA that ranks last across all league pitching staffs.
+- The Athletics' 6.50 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (102 total, 1.6 per game).
+- Athletics pitchers combine to allow 102 total home runs at a clip of 1.6 per game (most in baseball).

+- The Athletics are sending Blackburn (0-0) out to make his third start of the season.

+- The righty last appeared on Sunday against the Miami Marlins, when he went five innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.